A paradox from randomization-based causal inference: Randomized Experiments and Randomization Inference

 \subsection{Fisherian Randomization Test for the Sharp Null}

 \citet{fisher::1935a} was interested in testing the following sharp null hypothesis:

-This null hypothesis is sharp because all missing potential outcomes can be imputed under $H_0(\text{Fisher})$.
-The sharp null hypothesis implies that $Y_i(1) = Y_i(0) = Y_i^{obs}$ are all fixed constants, so that the observed outcome for subject $i$ is $Y_i^{obs}$ under any treatment assignment.
-Although we can perform randomization tests using any test statistics capturing the deviation from the null, we will discuss the randomization test using $ \widehat{\tau} ( \bm{T}, \bm{Y}^{obs} ) = \widehat{\tau} $ as the test statistic to compare with Neyman's method.
-Although $\widehat{\tau}$ in (\ref{eq::tau-hat}) has exactly the same form as $\widehat{\tau} ( \bm{T}, \bm{Y}^{obs} ) $ above, the latter more perplexing notation will make the later description of the FRT clearer.
-Again, the randomness of $\widehat{\tau} ( \bm{T}, \bm{Y}^{obs} )$ comes solely from the randomization of the treatment assignment $\bm{T} $, since $\bm{Y}^{obs} $ is a set of constants under the sharp null.
-The $p$-value under the sharp null is
+This null hypothesis is sharp because all missing potential outcomes can be uniquely imputed under $H_0(\text{Fisher})$.
+The sharp null hypothesis implies that $Y_i(1) = Y_i(0) = Y_i^{\obs}$ are all fixed constants, so that the observed outcome for subject $i$ is $Y_i^{\obs}$ under any treatment assignment.
+Although we can perform randomization tests using any test statistics capturing the deviation from the null, we will first focus on the randomization test using $ \widehat{\tau} ( \bm{T}, \bm{Y}^{\obs} ) = \widehat{\tau} $ as the test statistic, in order to make a direct comparison to Neyman's method.
+We will comment on other choices of test statistics in the later part of this paper.
+Again, the randomness of $\widehat{\tau} ( \bm{T}, \bm{Y}^{\obs} )$ comes solely from the randomization of the treatment assignment $\bm{T} $, because $\bm{Y}^{\obs} $ is a set of constants under the sharp null.
+The $p$-value for the two-sided test under the sharp null is